WamblyTK/FinalProject/README.md

 # FinalProject
-for Final Year Project Submission please visit the Submission folder and open README.md
+For the Final Year Project Submission please visit the Submission folder and open README.md